mikenakis/Public/testana/README.md

 - Check out the repository.
 - Import the root pom.xml of testana into your project in your IDE.
-- Setup your IDE so that it builds your entire project before running Testana on it.
+- Set up your IDE so that it builds your entire project before running Testana on it.
-  - That's necessary because normally, prior to running Testana, your IDE will only build the modules that Testana depends on; however, Testana does not depend on any of the modules of your project, and yet Testana will discover them at runtime, so they all need to be up to date when Testana runs.
+  - That's necessary because normally, prior to running Testana, your IDE will only build the modules that Testana depends on; however, Testana does not depend on any of the modules of your project, and yet Testana will discover them at runtime, so they all need to be up-to-date when Testana runs.
   - The way to achieve this with IntelliJ IDEA is to edit the run/debug configuration of Testana and under `Before launch:` specify `Build Project` instead of the default, which is `Build`.
 - Make sure that when running something from within your IDE, the working directory is the root directory of the source code of your project.
 (It usually is.)
 - Find the class that contains `public static void main` in the Testana subtree, and run it.
 (It should be `TestanaConsoleMain` unless I have refactored it into something different by the time you read this.)